Skip to Content

 • Voices of Burlington's Older Adults: The Voices of Burlington's Older Adults will produce a book of short stories, poems and other creative works.
 The book will be distributed to hospitals, libraries, community centres and retirement homes.

-2018 Approved Projects
+2018 Approved projects

 • Mindfulness in the Park: Organizing Free mindfulness sessions in park settings in Aldershot and Elizabeth Gardens communities.
 Sessions open to all Burlington residents.